 Getting to and from England

 Flights arrive in London from major airlines and low-cost carriers from all over the world; with five major airports in London (Heathrow, Gatwick, Stansted, Luton and London City) it sometimes seems there’s no gap in the airways over the capital.
+(See getting to and from London Airports in our London City Guide.)

 There are transatlantic flights into Birmingham, Bristol and Manchester, with European flights from most English cities.